Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 "I wanna try them all!
 Lets do the dunking one!"
 Frixfal replies, just as eager as Cygar.

 "Step right up!
 5cp for 3 shots, 10cp for 7!
 Want to test your luck, young misses?"
-Cygar hands the attendee 10cp and takes a ball.
-She takes her hand back
+Cygar hands the attendee 5cp and takes a ball.
+She takes her hand back, and throws aimlessly, aiming more towards the man in the dunking tank rather than the target.

+"Ooh, bad miss!"
+Angered, she takes another ball and tries a little more carefully, almost hitting the target, the man in the tank smirks.

+"Another miss!"

+"Here, let me try."
+Frixfal takes the remaining ball, and takes a deep breath, tests the weight of the ball and takes a deep breath, using her other arm as a guide line for the trajectory, and throws the ball with an amount of force Cygar didn't expect, but before she could say anything, the sound of splashing and a man, trying really hard not to curse in front of children, being very cold.
+""